 The interviews should be recorded with the consent of the interview partner.
 A photo of the interview partner helps you later on to document the interview and share it in your team.
 Prepare an agreement to clarify the use of the data within your project.

 Help your team to document the results of an interview in a visual way.
-So called Personas / Customer Cards are a great way to capture your results.
+So called Personas / Customer Cards or simple Mind Maps are a great way to capture your results.

 What do bad questions look like?
 "You like your mobile phone, right?","It will save your time - do you like it?", "Would you use it?", "Will you buy it?", "How much would you pay for it?", "What would your dream app look like?"